JuliaCloud/AWSCore.jl/src/AWSSDK.ApplicationAutoScaling.md

 # AWSSDK.ApplicationAutoScaling

 With Application Auto Scaling, you can automatically scale your AWS resources.
-The experience similar to that of [Auto Scaling](https://aws.amazon.com/autoscaling/).
+The experience is similar to that of [Auto Scaling](https://aws.amazon.com/autoscaling/).
 You can use Application Auto Scaling to accomplish the following tasks:

 *   Define scaling policies to automatically scale your AWS resources